MarvRoo/final-project/README.md

  > * What are the features that the project provides?
 >      **Features include saved inputs to save game progress when a player dies so they don’t restart the game.
 We’ll create a concise, engaging narrative with a clear goal or questline.
 Along with it we hope to be able to create a simple interface messenger look still remaining text based to immerse the user better.
 There will be characters created that will need to have their own dialogue.**

- >
- > You also need to set up an empty project board using GitHub projects (board view with columns for a scrum board).
-Make sure you add the board under your project repository.
-You should also add a `Product Backlog` and an `In testing` column.
-Please also rename the `TODO` column to `Sprint Backlog` and the `In Progress` column to `In Development`.
-All columns should be in the right order.
->
-> Finally, one member from your team needs to submit the Project Group Signups form (link available on Canvas) to provide a link to your team's project repository before the deadline for this porposal phase.
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column